troyanskiy/ngx-resource/README.md

 	isLazy?: boolean;
   requestInterceptor?: ResourceRequestInterceptor;
   responseInterceptor?: ResourceResponseInterceptor;
+  initResultObject?: ResourceResponseInitResult;
   map?: ResourceResponseMap;
   filter?: ResourceResponseFilter;
   rootNode?: string;
 }
 ```

-All parametes will overwrite default one from `ResourceParamsBase`
+All parameters will overwrite default one from `ResourceParamsBase`

 #### `method`
 Http request method of the action.<br>